 Label Description Select the ingress port for which this ACE applies.
 Any: The ACE applies to any port.
-Ingress Port Port n : The ACE applies to this port number, where n is the number of the switch ligress i ort port.
+Ingress Port Port n : The ACE applies to this port number, where n is the number of the switch liigiess Foit port.
 Policy n : The ACE applies to this policy number, where n can range from 1 through 8.
 Select the frame type for this ACE.
 These frame types are mutually exclusive.
 Any: Any frame can match this ACE.
 Ethernet Type : Only Ethernet Type frames can match this ACE.
 The IEEE 802.3 descripts the value of Length/Type Field specifications should be greater than or Frame Type equal to 1536 decimal (equal to 0600 hexadecimal).
 ARP : Only ARP frames can match this ACE.
 Notice the ARP frames won't match the ACE with Ethernet type.
 IPv4 : Only IPv4 frames can match this ACE.
 Notice the IPv4 frames won't match the ACE with Ethernet type.
 Specify the action to take with a frame that hits this ACE.
 Action Permit : The frame that hits this ACE is granted permission for the ACE operation.
-Action Deny : The frame that hits this ACE is dropped.
-Specify the rate limiter in number of base units.
+Deny: The frame that hits this ACE is dropped.
+Rate Limiter Specify the rate limiter in number of base units.
 The allowed range is 1 to 15.
-Rate Limiter Disabled indicates that the rate limiter operation is disabled.
-Frames that hit the ACE are copied to the port number specified here.
+Disabled indicates that the rate limiter operation is disabled.
+David October Frames that hit the ACE are copied to the port number specified here.
 The allowed Port Copy range is the same as the switch port number range.
-Disabled indicates that the port . en copy copy operation is disabled.
+Disabled indicates that the port copy operation is disabled.
 Specify the logging operation of the ACE.
-The allowed values are: Enabled : Frames matching the ACE are stored in the System Log.
-Logging Disabled: Frames matching the ACE are not logged.
+The allowed values are: Logging Enabled: Frames matching the ACE are stored in the System Log.
+Disabled: Frames matching the ACE are not logged.
 Please note that the System Log memory size and logging rate is limited.
-Specify the port shut down operation of the ACE.
-The allowed values are: Shutdown Enabled: If a frame matches the ACE, the ingress port will be disabled.
-Disabled: Port shut down is disabled for the ACE.
+Shutdown Specify the port shut down operation of the ACE.
+The allowed values are: Enabled : If a frame matches the ACE, the ingress port will be disabled.
+Silutuowii Disabled : Port shut down is disabled for the ACE.
 Counter The counter indicates the number of times the ACE was hit by a frame.
+Counter The counter indicates the number of times the ACE was fit by a flame.